 Wilbooks provides over 1,000 free, downloadable books for early reading.

-From Wilbooks website: Wilbooks is commited to helping educators build or maintain a classroom library.
+From Wilbooks website: Wilbooks is committed to helping educators build or maintain a classroom library.
 If you are looking for high quality, affordable books for guided reading, this is the place.
-Wilbooks is proud to offer 6 incredible programs which educators have helped design.
+Wilbooks is proud to offer 6 incredible programs that educators have helped design.
 Now teachers can get the books they need without breaking the bank.

 Access Passes and Descriptions:

 Use the Ladybug Access Pass to choose 1 book every month.
 Your selection gets reset on the day you signed up every month.
-If you want a few more choices per month, go with the Book Worm Access Pass, which gives you up to 5 books per months.
-Choose the Butterfly Access Pass and soar with an all access pass to every book.
+If you want a few more choices per month, go with the Book Worm Access Pass, which gives you up to 5 books per month.
+Choose the Butterfly Access Pass and soar with an all-access pass to every book.

 Books come from authors & publishers all over the world, who upload new books every day.
 Once reviewed and approved, they are added to the bookshelves.

 Ladybug pass – 1 book per month (FREE)

 Bookworm pass – 5 books per month (4.99 billed monthly)